open-education-hub/operating-systems/content/chapters/io/lab/content/remote-io.md

 </html>
 ```

-And, finally we can render the `index.html` file in the browser like so:
+And, finally, we can render the `index.html` file in the browser like so:

 ```console
 student@os:~$ xdg-open index.html  # xdg-open invokes the OS's default program for opening HTML files